UICrail/SemanticRSM/Code/Import/drawIO_import/readme.md

 The network is represented in 2D as a set of track segments.
 The following conventions apply:

+* a network is composed of track segments.
+These shall be represented, in drawIO, by lines (line segments), with or without waypoints.
+  * we recommend using waypoints to give the drawing a realistic aspect while keeping the drafting simple and effective.
+  * at the time of writing, the processing of waypoints is not yet finished.
 * each track segment is a __linear element__ in the sense of sRSM, i.e. it should start and end at a switch, crossing (where 3 or 4 track segments converge) or into nothing (where you would have a buffer for instance).
 * use __snap to grid__ to join linear elements.
 The program will identify connections between extremities of linear elements by identity of coordinates, rather than vicinity.
 * you can approximate a curve by having chained track segments.
 You may also use a curve instead.